 Vertical axis turbines are cross-flow devices.

 It will work with wind from any direction.
 They

 - Wind turbines with large numbers of blades have highly-solid swept areas and are referred to as high-solidity wind turbines.

 - Wind turbines with small numbers of narrow blades are called low-solidity wind turbines.

-- Three bladed rotors tend to be most energy efficient.
+- Three-bladed rotors tend to be the most energy-efficient.

 Building Mounted/integrated wind turbines advantages

 - Height advantage without the need for large towers.

 - Disturbed flows around buildings can locally increase wind speeds.